tobheld/datasciencecoursera/README.md

 # datasciencecoursera
-For intro do data science at coursera
+For intro to data science at coursera